 [1] indicates that computation of the ‘OBM trip hash value’ has completed successfully and that the truncated hash value is saved to the applicable OBM trip data storage as defined in paragraph 9.6.

 2.9.3.2.
-Prior to first calculation since the manufacture of the vehicle, reset of stored data using a generic scan tool or service tool or parameter reset due to a control unit reprogramming event, or control unit replacement, a default value of 0x00 for each data byte shall be adopted unless otherwise specified.
+Prior to first calculation since the manufacture of the vehicle, reset of stored data using a generic scan tool or service tool or parameter reset due to a control unit reprogramming event, or control unit replacement, a default value of 0x00 for each data byte shall be adopted.